jake-walker/zoom-instagram-bot/README.md

 A small program to check an Instagram chat for Zoom links and send them to Discord via a webhook.

+> *This was designed to get working quickly so it isn't the nicest code in the world!
+It works well enough for the time being and I might end up putting more time into making it better in the future.*

 ## Usage

 Firstly, install the programs dependencies using [Pipenv](https://pipenv-fork.readthedocs.io/en/latest/)